Strong Bow Shocks: Turbulence and An Exact Self-Similar Asymptotic: Numerical Setup and Results

 As a parameter study, we investigate the set of wind speeds $v_{\rm wind} = \{0.1, 1, 10 \}$ and their impacts on the far downstream flow.

 In 2D, we use an axisymmetric cylindrical mesh with square zones.
 The vertical domain spans $z\in [0, -250]$ and the radial domain spans $r\in[0, 25]$.
-We ensure at least 102 zones across the obstacle's cross section, which implies a resolution of $12,800$ vertical zones by 1,280 radial zones.
+We ensure at least 102 zones across the obstacle's cross section for which the solution is converged, which implies a resolution of $12,800$ vertical zones by 1,280 radial zones.
 We choose $z_0 = -2.5$.
 We run all simulations until a time $t = 1,000$ to ensure statistical saturation.
 Simulations use the generalized minmod slope limiter with $\theta_{\rm PLM}$, a numerical diffusivity factor, set to 1.5 for near-minimal diffusion and more robust preservation of contact surfaces.

 As a check for theoretical robustness, we revisit this calculation in full 3D.
 A limitation of 3D is that we cannot feasibly resolve a Cartesian grid of $12,800 \times 2560 \times 2560$ zones, so we instead simulate the windy obstacles with $v_{\rm wind} = \{0.1, 1\}$ on a coarse-grained 3D grid.
-We will use this as a litmus test to: (a) see whether there are differences in the saturated flow when going from 2D to 3D; and (b) investigate the assertion made in Section \ref{sec:turb} that the tangential discontinuity is turbulent near the head of the obstacle.
+We cannot feasibly check for numerical convergence of the asymptotic bow shock shape in 3D, but we will use this as a litmus test to: (a) see whether there are differences in the saturated flow when going from 2D to 3D; and (b) investigate the assertion made in Section \ref{sec:turb} that the tangential discontinuity is turbulent near the head of the obstacle.
 For (a) we ensure 20 zones across the obstacle cross section on a grid that spans $z\in[0,-40]$ and $x,y \in [-20,20]$.
 For (b) we ensure 200 zones across the obstacle cross section on a grid that spans $z\in[0,-4]$ and $x,y \in [-2,2]$.